baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part4transform.md

 ## Reconfigure your project

-During DBT project initialization, DBT was configured to run models only from `/examples` directory.
+During dbt project initialization, dbt was configured to run models only from `/examples` directory.

 Current configuration inside `dbt_project.yml` is: